 Tips for Installing Water Bags

-Tips For Installing Water Bags
+Tips for Choosing and Installing Water Bags

 - Place water bags around the perimeter of the pool cover, 18 inches apart.
-In very windy areas, it may be beneficial to place the bags end-to-end.
+In very windy areas, it may be beneficial to place the bags end to end.

 - Only fill water bags 1/2 to 3/4 full.
 Water will need room to expand when frozen.
-A small amount of pool antifreeze may be added to help guard against freeze damage.
+A small amount of non-toxic pool antifreeze may be added to help guard against freeze damage.

 - Never use sharp or abrasive items, such as bricks, cinder blocks, or railroad ties, to weigh down your pool cover.
 To prevent rips and tears in the cover, always use water bags or winter cover blocks.

 - If you experience problems with small animals or birds poking holes in your water bags, consider switching to more sturdy winter cover blocks.
 Rolling bags into the edge of the cover can also provide an extra layer of protection.

 - Before installing your water bags and winter cover blocks, they can be filled using a standard garden hose.

 - When installing the bags, ensure the filler caps are facing upwards.

 How Many Water Bags Do I Need for My Pool?